 - Big Top Terror: Forgotten Carnival 3D ~ Think fun house.
 Think carnival.
 Now add an element of creepiness, scariness, and horrific freaks trying to escape and you’ve got the Big Top Terror.
 While this haunted maze offers scary thrills, it is well lit enough that finding your way out is not tricky once you get past the crazy carnival creatures.
 The Big Top Terror is open 3 pm to closing, near the boardwalk games area.
 It is an inside activity.

-- The Manor ~ The Manor is located right next to Total Darkness.
-While you can do both, my kids opted for the Total Darkness.
-The Manor is a haunted maze with cobwebbed halls.
+- The Manor ~ The Manor is a haunted maze with cobwebbed halls.
 Nightmarish zombies crawl, stalk, and creep around every corner.
-It’s open 3 pm to closing behind the Circus Psycho Sling Shot.
+It’s open 3 pm to closing located at the Boardwalk.
 This is an indoor activity.

-- Cell Block 6 ~ New to Six Flags Great Adventure’s Fright Fest Fright by Night is Cell Block 6.
-Of the Great Adventure scary attractions we visited, this one provided the greatest scares to my tweens.
+- Cell Block 6 ~ Returning to Six Flags Great Adventure’s Fright Fest Fright by Night is Cell Block 6.
+Of the Great Adventure scary attractions we have visited, this one provided the greatest scares to my tweens.
 Imagine being locked in a prison with every scary character you’ve ever seen from thriller movies, that’s Cell Block 6.
 As you make your way around Cell Block 6’s prison you’ll see a gruesome creature in a kitchen, menacing characters trying to escape from cells, horrific doctors in the exam room, and more guaranteed to have you jumping and proceeding cautiously while still eager to make your escape.
-Cell Block 6 is open dusk to closing in the Demon District near the theaters.
+Cell Block 6 is open dusk to closing in the Golden Kingdom.
 Keep in mind during the daytime hours it is gated off and there is no signage for it.
 After 6 pm the gates open revealing the hauntedness that lies beyond its gates.